Macular Degeneration Research

 Award Amount: $100,000

 Currently, there is no effective treatment for the early form of AMD, called dry AMD.
-Therefore, Dr. Haoyu Mao and colleagues aim to develop a new treatment for dry AMD by testing whether specific drugs can protect the retinal pigment epithelium (RPE) from succumbing to oxidative stress.
+Therefore, Dr. Lewin and colleagues aim to develop a new treatment for dry AMD by testing whether specific drugs can protect the retinal pigment epithelium (RPE) from succumbing to oxidative stress.

-Mao's use of systemically deliverable therapeutic reagents is unique, and one of the compounds the team is testing has already been through Phase III trials for another disease involving nerve cells, namely Amyotrophic Lateral Sclerosis (ALS).
-The drug Mao is testing is orally available and approved for human use.
+Lewin's use of systemically deliverable therapeutic reagents is unique, and one of the compounds the team is testing has already been through Phase III trials for another disease involving nerve cells, namely Amyotrophic Lateral Sclerosis (ALS).
+The drug Lewin is testing is orally available and approved for human use.